gfranzini/tracer-manual/download-and-installation.md

 # Download and installation {#download-and-installation}

-There are two ways to download and install TRACER.

-### Option 1

-Download and unzip TRACER from http://www.etrap.eu/tracer/ to a folder on your computer.
-TRACER zipped is some 107MB in size, unzipped it’s roughly 500MB.
-Additionally, in order to run TRACER needs between 5GB and 10GB of space.
-It is therefore important that you locate a folder on your computer with 10GB of space in which TRACER can be installed and computed.
-Do not store and run TRACER on a USB drive as this will result in very slow computing times.

-### Option 2

-You can clone the most recent releases of TRACER from our git repository.
-However, please be aware that the most recent version might be unstable.
-Once you’ve obtained an account you can download the latest version from here or by using git.
+You can download or clone the most recent release of TRACER from our GitLab repository by creating a free GitLab account. **However, please be aware that the most recent version might be unstable**.

 # Compiling TRACER {#compiling-tracer}